Updated May 22, 2023

 - Testing with TDD & BDD

-Now that you have a better understanding of Software Testing, its benefits and the course you can take with it, the decision lies in your hands to pursue it.
-You can always start with the basics of software testing and either get an understanding of a wide range of testing techniques or go deep into one particular technology.
-As they say in the software testing world, you can’t always avoid making a mistake but there are ways to catch that mistake before it goes live!
+Now that you have a better understanding of Software Testing, its benefits, and the course you can take with it, the decision lies in your hands to pursue it.
+Of course, you can always start with the basics of software testing and either understand a wide range of testing techniques or go deep into one particular technology.
+As they say, you can’t always avoid making a mistake in the software testing world, but there are ways to catch it before it goes live.

-This has been a guide to What is Software Testing?.
-Here we discussed the Understanding, Career growth, Skills, and Advantages of the Software Testing.
+This has been a guide to What is Software Testing?
+Here we discuss the understanding, career growth, skills, and advantages of Software Testing.
 You can also go through our other suggested articles to learn more –